khanswaccho/Sera/README.md

 # Sera
-A socia; media app like instagram
+A social media app like instagram